hhromic/traefik-fwdauth/examples/traefik/README.md

 docker stack deploy -c stacks/traefik.yaml traefik
 ```

-The above will initialise a Traefik instance running on ports `5555` (default entrypoint for serving
+The above will initialize a Traefik instance running on ports `5555` (default entrypoint for serving
 HTTP requests) and `8080` (the Traefik dashboard).

 In addition, this stack also creates two overlay networks: `traefik_default`, for the `dsproxy`,